Getting the best scar possible

 Right after surgery, sutures are used to hold the skin edges together.
 Until the epidermis (top layer of skin) heals across the incision, there may be some scabs present.
 If your incision is covered with a steri-strip, you do not need to do anything.
 If it is open to air and you see scabs, I recommend using topical antibiotic creams such as polysporin or bacitracin, for the first 10 to 14 days after surgery.

 Once all scabs have disappeared, the epidermal layer has healed.
 The scar tends to look very thin at this time.
 Under the skin surface, a significant amount of work is being done on the scar: your body builds up un-organized collagen around the incisional site similar to how workers bring building supplies to a construction site.
 This process continues for about 6 to 8 weeks after surgery, and the scar begins to feel thicker as a result.
-To assist with this phase of scar healing, I do recommend scar creams or silicone sheeting.
+To assist with this phase of scar healing, I do recommend active scar care.
+Not everyone will need it, but unless you have a similar previous surgical scar, we do not know how you will heal as an individual.

-My first-line choice is Mederma with SPF.
-This is a cream that is easy to apply, has sunblock, and is generally well tolerated.
+My old first-line choice is Mederma Advance.
+This is a once-per-day cream that is easy to apply, and is generally well tolerated.

 My second recommendation is ScarGuard MD.
 It paints on like nail polish, and will then flake off throughout the day.
 I recommend this if you dislike Mederma for some reason, or if hyperpigmentation is an issue (in which case you should also use Scarlight MD in conjunction with ScarGuard.)

 All of these products have been shown to accelerate the resolution of the thickening of scars.
-The gold standard for treating scar thickening is the use of silicone sheeting, however it is very hard to be compliant with wearing the silicone sheet (24hrs a day, 7 days a week) to receive the benefit.
+The old gold standard for treating scar thickening is the use of silicone sheeting, however it is very hard to be compliant with wearing the silicone sheet (24hrs a day, 7 days a week) to receive the benefit.
 I like to evaluate your scars at 6 to 8 weeks so I can let you know if they are healing normally, or if I would recommend the use of silicone sheets.
-If you want to be as aggressive as possible and use the silicone sheets early, I recommend purchasing the NewGel version from NewMedical.
-They have template sheets that work well for a variety of incision types. (www.newmedical.com)
+If you want to be as aggressive as possible and use the silicone sheets early, I recommend purchasing either ScarFx or NewGel.
+Both have template sheets that work well for a variety of incision types.

 A patient of mine recently showed me a very nice product for use after abdominoplasty or body-lift operations.
-The British company Gelzone manufactures a product that combines both silicone scar therapy with gentle compression: the Gelzone Wrap.
+Implantech manufactures a product that combines both silicone scar therapy with gentle compression: the Gelzone Wrap.
 As this product has velcro tabs, it solves the problem that occurs with other silicone sheets that tend to roll over or fall off.
-It is marketed in the US thru multiple distributors, such as ContourMD.

 These scar therapies are aimed at making the scars flat.
 Scars will be red while they are maturing, and I discourage you from getting your scars "lasered" to get rid of the redness.
 The redness of immature scars is caused by the extra blood supply that your body brings to heal the scar, as well as the myofibroblast cells present in the scars.
 These are the cells that are responsible for making the scars contract or shrink, so if they are lasered away, you are short-changing yourself by not letting your body optimally shrink the scar.
 While the scar is still immature and red, I do recommend the use of sun block on the scar.
 If you get a tan on an immature scar, the pigment will get trapped and make the scar more visible for the rest of your life.
 Once the scar is mature and white, you do not need to worry about sunblock.